pulse2percept/pulse2percept/CONTRIBUTING.rst

 6. **Participate in review.**

-   Respond to questions, revise the contribution when needed, and keep the branch current enough for the test suite to run against the proposed change.
+   Respond to questions and revise the contribution as needed.

 .. _dev-contributing-ai: